grisov/quickDictionary/readme.md

 ### Version 1.0.1
 * Changed keyboard shortcuts that are duplicated in NVDA;
+* Fixed error in Ukrainian translation (thanks to Volodymyr Perig);

 ### Version 1.0: features of implementation
 * execution of requests to the remote server in a separate thread to avoid blocking the operation of NVDA;